Trade relationships during and after a crisis: Introduction

-I estimate the effects of the La Ni\~na disruption using an event-study design.
-To study relationship termination, I estimate linear probability models of relationship ending.
-Because terminations are infrequent at the monthly level, outcomes are aggregated to six-month periods when analyzing portfolio adjustments.
-I additionally examine short-run adjustment along other margins using monthly data at the 6-digit HS product level, including transaction incidence and traded quantities.
+I estimate the effect of road disruptions --- which reduced the likelihood of product delivery --- on the probability of a relationship ending using an event-study design.
+I estimate linear probability models throughout and interpret coefficients as percentage-point changes in the probability of a relationship ending.
+Because relationship endings are infrequent at the monthly level, outcomes are aggregated to six-month periods when analyzing relationship portfolio adjustments.
+I also examine adjustments along other margins using monthly data at the 6-digit HS product level, including transaction incidence, prices and traded quantities.

-I document distinct effects at the relationship and firm levels.
-At the relationship level, pooled specifications show no differential termination between exposed and non-exposed links.
-Within importers, however, exposure reduces relationship termination during the disruption: the probability of termination falls by 7 percentage points, a 53\% decline relative to a baseline hazard of 0.13.
-Transactions along exposed relationships decline during the shock but recover once transport access is restored.

-At the firm level, exposure induces adjustment through exit and portfolio contraction, concentrated among highly connected buyers.
-Among importers with high pre-shock indegree, greater exposure increases relationship termination during the disruption, with effects that persist over time.
-These effects operate through firm exit: a one-standard-deviation increase in exposure raises the probability of importer exit by 10 percentage points, mechanically terminating all relationships, although exit occurs only during the shock period.
-High-indegree firms also experience a persistent decline in new relationship formation, leading to a contraction of supplier portfolios.
-In contrast, exposure has no effect on exit among low-indegree firms and only a small, marginally significant increase in relationship termination.

-In the final section, I present a simple framework to rationalize how shocks to individual buyer--seller relationships translate into firm-level portfolio adjustment.
-The key assumption is that the surplus from any relationship depends on firm profits across the entire portfolio.
-Road disruptions are modelled as shocks that simultaneously reduce deliveries across multiple relationships, consistent with the empirical setting.
-The framework delivers an ambiguous effect on relationship surplus.
-When multiple links are disrupted, firms’ outside options deteriorate, increasing the value of maintaining existing relationships.
-At the same time, reduced deliveries lower relationship-specific surplus, particularly when forming new relationships is costly.

-Which force dominates depends on the extent of exposure across the portfolio and the costs of reorganization.
-When replacing multiple relationships simultaneously is difficult, firms optimally retain disrupted links despite temporary delivery shortfalls.
-When relationship-specific surplus losses are sufficiently large, firms terminate relationships or exit.
-The framework highlights the interdependence of relationship-level decisions within firms and provides a rationale for persistent firm-level adjustment following relationship-level shocks.\\
+The results reveal a sharp contrast between relationship-level and firm-level responses.
+Within an importer's portfolio, exposure reduces the probability that a relationship ends during the disruption by 8 percentage points --- a 48\% decline relative to a pre-shock baseline.
+The effect is driven by importers with partial exposure, who can still receive shipments through unaffected suppliers and therefore have an incentive to wait for disrupted ones to resume deliveries rather than terminate them.
+Consistent with this mechanism, exposed relationships are more likely to record a transaction once roads reopen, and exporters lower their prices per kilogram, compensating buyers for earlier non-deliveries.